clojurewerkz/neocons.docs/README.md

 # Neocons documentation

-This is a documentation site for [Neocons](http://github.com/michaelklishin/neocons), similar to [clojureriak.info](http://clojureriak.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.
+This is a documentation site for [Neocons](http://clojureneo4j.info).

 ## Install Dependencies